 I was a latchkey kid, personally, and loved coming home from a long and arduous school day in the ’90s (NOT painstaking compared to adulthood, as it turns out) to a handful of solid snacks to eat while I did my homework.
 I plopped down my bookbag and kicked off my shoes to savor the flavor of my packet of dunkaroos and my favorite tv shows.
 Whether your kiddo will come home to no one or everyone, growing children need calories!
 While fruit and veggies are always a great option, let them pick out a few pantry staple snacks on the last grocery trip before school starts back.
 After all, it’s one less thing you’ll have to do when the year gets into a groove!

 Back to School Clothes Shopping List

-The sky is the limit for back-to-school clothes shopping—or, rather, your budget and kiddo’s tolerance for trying on clothes.
+The sky is the limit for back-to-school clothes shopping—or your budget and kiddo’s tolerance for trying on clothes.
 It’s important to go into the year with things that get your child excited for the day, and one of the best ways to do that is with a fresh back-to-school outfit or pair of shoes.
-Beyond that, though, once your little scholar can wear a few things between grade levels, it is always a good idea to grab only a handful of staple pieces that need replacing from last year.
-Be on the lookout for end-of-season sales again, and be sure to take advantage if you are in one of the states that offer a tax-free weekend to get an even better deal on back-to-school fashion and accessories.
+Beyond that, once your little scholar can wear a few things between grade levels, it is always a good idea to grab only a handful of staple pieces that need replacing from last year.
+Be on the lookout for end-of-season sales again, and take advantage if you are in one of the states that offer a tax-free weekend to get an even better deal on back-to-school fashion and accessories.

 Back To School To-Do List